Vectorredz/CS-21-24.2_Project-1/Part-A/README.md

 The assembler directory contains the following utilities for the assembler:

-- "__init__.py"
+- `__init__.py`- Initializes the emulator package
-- "disassembler.pyy"
+- `disassembler.py` - Disassembles the assembled Arch-242 instruction assembly code
-- "emu_instructions.py"
+- `emu_instructions.py`- Contains the disassmbled instruction from arch242
-- "test_emulator.py"
+- `test_emulator.py` - Simple unittesting file using pytest

 ### How to Run

-In order to run the correct assembled program using the emulator we must use the assembler first ---> read the "Instruction_A1.md" for steps
+In order to run the snake game using the emulator we must first run the assembler to get the assembled Arch-242 program.

 Run the `snake.asm` first using the assembler to get the assembled code